stormdock/bitcore-notes/big-picture.md

 ##### Introduction

 So what exactly is going on here ?
-It appears that bitcore is a way to abstract the tools going into the future development of bitcore.
+It appears that the **bitcore repository** is a way to abstract the tools going into the future development of bitcore.
 People will get used to using the bitcore command line and its associated functionality and not have to worry about the implementation of the functionality.
 So lets say 3 months